-Pharnext: Completion of the Reverse Split of Its Shares on the Basis of 1 New Share for 5,000 Old Shares, Start of Trading of the Shares Resulting From the Reverse Split, and Capital Reductions
+Pharnext: completion of the reverse split of its shares on the basis of 1 new share for 5,000 old shares, start of trading of the shares resulting from the reverse split, and capital reductions

 Pharnext announces the completion of the reverse split of its shares on the basis of 1 new share for 5,000 old shares, the start of trading of the shares resulting from the reverse split as of Wednesday 23 November 2022, and a reduction of its share capital

-PARIS, FRANCE / ACCESSWIRE / November 22, 2022 / Pharnext SA (FR001400BV89 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces the completion of the reverse stock split, as decided by its Board of Directors on September 26, 2022, on the basis of 1 new share with a par value of 1 euro for 5,000 old shares with a par value of 0.0002 euro, as authorized by the General Shareholders' Meeting of June 17, 2022 under resolution #8.
+PARIS, France, on November 22, 2022 at 6:00pm (CET) - Pharnext SA (FR001400BV89 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces the completion of the reverse stock split, as decided by its Board of Directors on September 26, 2022, on the basis of 1 new share with a par value of 1 euro for 5,000 old shares with a par value of 0.0002 euro, as authorized by the General Shareholders' Meeting of June 17, 2022 under resolution #8.

 This reverse stock split operation aims at reducing Pharnext share price volatility and fostering its stabilization.